Nevada law permits police to use deadly force such as gunfire in very limited circumstances, including:

 - To suppress a riot, and/or

-Families of victims killed by police using deadly force can sue law enforcement for wrongful death in Nevada and Section 1983 civil rights violations in Nevada.
+Families of victims killed by police using deadly force can sue law enforcement for wrongful death and Section 1983 civil rights violations.
 Plaintiffs may be eligible to recover compensatory damages for such expenses as:

 If the police’s use of lethal force was malicious or especially shocking, the court can also award punitive damages.